 The Key to Healing Trauma and Releasing Traumatic Pain

-by Devpreet Kaur for the August, 2017 edition of
+Written for the August 2017 edition of Natural Awakenings Magazine

 Trauma survivors don’t always have to ‘go back there’ to heal.
 Current research has demonstrated the limitations of talk therapy in trauma recovery and The National Institute for Clinical and Behavioral Medicine has included the need for bodywork and meditation as key.
 Today there are many methods for healing trauma that don’t require being touched or talking about traumatic events.